-Our Phuket Travel Guide shares 11 years of passionate exploration and photography to help you plan your trip.
+Our Phuket Travel Guide shares 30 years of passionate exploration and photography to help you plan your trip.
 We’ll help you prepare it, and decide where to stay to fit your holiday style, pick all the best things to do and even discover some hidden gems off the beaten track, secret beaches and amazing islands.
-Try with us some real local food in local restaurants, explore night markets, and discover the notorious nightlife and the famous Bangla Walking Street in Patong Beach.
+Try with us some real local food in local restaurants, explore night markets, and discover the notorious nightlife and the famous Bangla Road in Patong Beach.

-What makes Phuket so popular?
-The island itself is small and easy to explore in a day or two.
+Phuket is Thailand’s largest and best-known island, about 850 km southwest of Bangkok.
+The island is relatively small: 48 km north to south, and 21 km west to east which makes it easy to explore in a day or two.
 Beyond 40 superb beaches, the list of things to see and do during the day is vast: the Big Buddha, the many beautiful temples and the streets of Old Phuket Town are just the most popular.
-Then you have even more exploration to do just outside Phuket: Phang Nga Bay with James Bond Island and Samet Nangshe Viewpoint, plus dozens of tropical islands with stunning sceneries are just a short boat ride away.
+Then you have even more exploration to do just outside Phuket: Phang Nga Bay with James Bond Island and Samet Nangshe Viewpoint, plus dozens of tropical islands with stunning sceneries that are just a short boat ride away.
 There are activities for everyone: scuba diving, snorkelling, golf, ziplining and muay Thai for active travellers, cooking classes and spas if you prefer to take it easy.
 Families are not forgotten! kids can feed the elephants, learn to surf safely and play in water parks.

 Must See in Phuket and Around